cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 {{#include ../listings/appendix/listing_06_deserialize/src/lib.cairo}}
 ```

 Here we are converting a serialized array span back to the struct `A`. `deserialize` returns an `Option` so we need to unwrap it.
-When using deserialize we also need to specify the type we want to deserialize into.
+When using `deserialize` we also need to specify the type we want to deserialize into.

 ## Hashing with `Hash`

 It is possible to derive the `Hash` trait on structs and enums.
 This allows them to be hashed easily using any available hash function.
-For a struct or an enum to derive the `Hash` attribute, all fields or variants need to be themselves hashable.
+For a struct or an enum to derive the `Hash` attribute, all fields or variants need to be hashable themselves.

 You can refer to the [Hashes section](ch11-05-hash.md) to get more information about how to hash complex data types.

 ## Starknet Storage with `starknet::Store`

-The `starknet::Store` derive is relevant only when building on [Starknet.](ch13-00-introduction-to-starknet-smart-contracts.md) It allows for a type to be used in smart contract storage by automatically implementing the necessary read and write functions.
+The `starknet::Store` trait is relevant only when building on [Starknet](ch13-00-introduction-to-starknet-smart-contracts.md).
+It allows for a type to be used in smart contract storage by automatically implementing the necessary read and write functions.

-You can find detailed information about the inner workings of Starknet storage in the [Contract storage section.](ch14-01-contract-storage.md)
+You can find detailed information about the inner workings of Starknet storage in the [Contract storage section](ch14-01-contract-storage.md).